 The best are those that are affordable and that you can manage to install or operate.
 For a disabled or elderly person, this may require some sort of automated method for closing; suggesting something like accordion shutters.

-There are other types.
-The key in all of these is that the installation must be good, and done by a qualified and reliable workman, and they must suit the conditions under which they will be installed and expected to perform.
+There are many more options for shutters, but the key in all of these is that the installation must be good, done by a qualified and reliable workman, and they must suit the conditions of expected performance.

 Which shutter choice is best for you depends on how much work you can do in fabricating and installing them.

-One word of caution: if electric power is used to open or close shutters, then a mechanical backup is mandatory, since electricity may very well be out either before or after a hurricane.
+Word of caution: If electric power is used to open or close shutters in your home in Miami, a mechanical power backup is mandatory, since electricity may very well be out either before or after a hurricane.